The Bug Cemetery

 —Amazon

-Alien Invasions and Other Inconveniences
+Alien Invasions & Other Inconveniences

 by Brian Yansky